-- History and use of the building. - Technical drawings, plans and details. - Geographical information, photos, drones, video monitoring, Google Earth review. - Public information on urban planning, pollution, restrictions, traffic, formation on neighbours etc.
+- History and use of the building - Technical drawings, plans and details - Geographical information, photos, drones, video monitoring, Google Earth review - Public information on urban planning, pollution, restrictions, traffic, formation on neighbours etc.

 Based on the initial desk study it is recommended to make an overview and scope of work including a rough assessment of the pollution of the building, total amount of CDW, complexity of the structure, and method for demolition.
-A rough budget of time and cost should be prepared based on the activities presented in figure 2 and 3.
-Field study and detailed examination of the building should take place in accordance with the PDA-guide, chapter 6.
+A rough budget of time and cost should be prepared.
+A model of the processes to be elaborated during design for demolition like the example of a model of selective demolition shown in in figure 4, section 3.2, is useful.
+Field study and detailed examination of the building take place (see PDA-guide chapter 6) followed by pre-demolition audit.

-2.2.2.
+3.1.2.
 Pre-demolition audit